Trend Arlington Park

 I can't see it on the plans but I wanted to ensure that consideration is being given to grading (raising of the current grade) that will be required at the north end of the new soccer field/rink area as the current field has a downward slope to the north which increases progressively the further you go and creates challenges for rink maintenance in the winter.

-Andrew Bell 9 months ago
+Andrew Bell over 1 year ago

 The concept plan suggests that “the pavilion location limits the options and art for the public art component”.
 This sounds like the public art component is being imagined as a standalone afterthought to the proposed pavilion.
 If I'm not mistaken, in Ottawa a public project’s public art component typically constitutes a mere 1% percent of the project’s budget and are often only site-relevant on paper.